In this sectionBFA Programme Applying to Study for a BFA BFA FAQ Submitting a Portfolio BFA Affiliated Colleges

 75% of the course is dedicated to studio practice and 25% to the history & theory of visual culture.
 The two components of the course are closely integrated, and the historical and theoretical study of art is taught both in the lecture rooms and in the studios.

 Students begin from the outset to develop their studio work in discussion with the School’s lecturers, tutors, and visiting staff, and each student is allocated a primary tutor with whom they meet regularly throughout the term.
 Students are initially encouraged to work across all media and then to develop their own focus and interests during the final two years of the course.
-Work is regularly presented and discussed at group crits involving staff and students from across the school.
+Work is regularly presented and discussed at twice-weekly group crits involving staff and students from across the School.

 Alongside the students’ individual studio work, workshops and projects designed to introduce a range of techniques and approaches are offered throughout the year.
-In addition, they attend taught practical classes in drawing and human anatomy as well as lectures, seminars and tutorials in the history and theory of modern and contemporary visual culture.
-Students are encouraged to experiment in their studio practice and, in the case of art history, through debate and essay writing in the history and theory modules.
+In addition, they attend taught human anatomy as well as lectures, seminars and tutorials in the history and theory of modern and contemporary visual culture.
+Students are encouraged to experiment in their studio practice and through debate and essay writing in the history and theory modules.
 Examinations take place at the end of the first year (prelims) and third year (finals); the second year provides the longest expanse of time for unfettered experimentation, underpinned by rigorous studio-practice, deep theoretical reflection and close tutorial support.

-In Michaelmas and Hilary Terms, there are weekly basic skills workshops, which are compulsory for first year students.
+In Michaelmas and Hilary Terms, there is a series of basic skills workshops, which are compulsory for first year students.
 These explore both core skills and specialist topics, ranging from medium-specific basics to sophisticated or unusual techniques.
-Recent workshops have focussed on studio-lighting and documentation, digital technology for artists, material model-making, the processes involved in under-painting, glazing and grisaille, the use of clay, armature, and plaster casting, welding, artists’ statements, time and process, animation, and narrative in artists’ film.
-Throughout the year there are also weekly invited Visiting Artists, who come to the School to give a presentation on their work and to meet with students in the studios.
+Recent workshops have focussed on video, sound and digital technology for artists, performance, as well as painting, print, 3D, photography and documentation.
+Throughout the year there are also invited Visiting Speakers who give a presentation about their work, research or practice and may offer with students specialist tutorials or workshops.